 This finish can only require just 1 coat of render mix if a coarse-graded sand is used in the mixture.
-There is no precision when bagging and generally the 1 coat is applied thinly to the substrate allowing the irregularities and characteristics of the bricks to show through.
+There is no precision when bagging.
+Generally it is applied thinly allowing the irregularities and characteristics of the bricks to show through.

 This is more cost effective than a smooth rendered finish, however the overall look is not as popular these days.